kroshu/kuka_drivers/doc/wiki/2_RSI.md

 ## Test setups

+The following tables contain the exact versions used for testing the driver.

 ### KSS tested configurations

 | Controller | Robot                | KSS Version | EthernetKRL Version | RSI Version |